yapzhanrui2/DevOps-Deployment/README.md

 # DevOps “Hello World”

-This repository showcases a minimal **Hello World** application (frontend + backend) with a strong emphasis on **DevOps practices**—including containerization, automated testing, and continuous deployment.
+This repository showcases a minimal **Hello World** application (frontend + backend) with a strong emphasis on **DevOps practices**—including containerisation, automated testing, and continuous deployment.

 ## Table of Contents
 1. [Overview](#overview)